 A driver who is intoxicated while operating a golf cart is most likely liable for any accident that occurs, but if they were over-served (especially if the driver is underage), the provider of the alcohol may be liable.

 While these are some of the most pertinent questions that help determine liability, in most cases, many factors will be involved.
 That’s why it can help to consult an experienced Chicago accident lawyer about any golf cart accident liability questions.
 If you or a loved one has been in a golf cart accident, call Staver Accident Injury Lawyers, P.C. today at (312) 236-2900 for a no win no fee representation on your case.
-As experienced Chicago accident attorneys, we have the knowledge needed to quickly help you determine who is most at fault and help you pursue an effective claim.
+As experienced Chicago personal injury attorneys, we have the knowledge needed to quickly help you determine who is most at fault and help you pursue an effective claim.